Side Hustles

 6. PowerPoint Presentation Designer

-The idea here is that many businesses and speakers just don’t have the time to make their own presentations.
-You can list your services on sites like Freelancer or Upwork or even start your own professional virtual storefront when you’re first getting started.
+Many businesses and speakers lack time to develop their own presentations.
+Market your services on platforms like Freelancer or Upwork, or establish your own professional service when starting out.

 7. Search Engine Evaluator

-This is a lesser-heard-of job that can easily enable you to make up to $15 per hour.
-You’ll work to clean up search engines like Yahoo!, Google, and Bing.
+This lesser-known opportunity can earn you up to $15 per hour while helping improve search engines like Google, Yahoo!, and Bing.

 8. Take Online Surveys